kawansoft/aceql-http/aceql-http-5.0-user-guide-server.md

 ## Advanced Firewall Configuration

-AceQL provides several built-in and ready to use SQL Firewall Managers, as described earlier in the **Firewall Configuration** chapter.
+AceQL provides several built-in and ready to use SQL Firewall Managers, as described earlier in the  [SQL Firewall Managers Section](#sql-firewall-managers-section) chapter.
 But you may plug-in your own implementation or third party SQL firewalling tools.

 The [SqlFirewallManager](http://www.aceql.com/rest/soft/4.1/javadoc/org/kawanfw/sql/api/server/firewall/SqlFirewallManager.html) interface allows you to code your own firewall rulesets.